MarvNC/discord-reddit-feed-bot/README.md

 # discord-reddit-feed-bot

 Forked to update some stuff that needed updating, and added stuff for use on glitch.com.
+Also, added features of my own.
+Added
-Also, made it embed the images instead of thumbnails for link posts as I wanted to output images to discord.
-And added support for multiple feeds from subreddits to multiple channels.
+- embed images instead of thumbnails for link posts
+- Multiple subreddit feeds to different channels
+- Supress NSFW or spoiler posts's contents from being sent to discord
+- Set the delay to wait before sending a post

 ### Json variables: